SpoqenAI/dashboard/memory-bank/progress.md

 # Progress

-This document tracks what works, what's left to build, current status, and the evolution of project decisions.
+This document tracks what works, what's left to build, current status, known issues, and evolution of project decisions.

 ## What Works